Mark Valley

-Mark Thomas Valley (born December 24, 1964) is an American actor.
+Mark Valley is an American actor.
 He is known for his roles as Brad Chase in the TV drama Boston Legal, Oliver Richard in the NBC drama Harry's Law, FBI Special Agent John Scott in the Fox sci fi series Fringe, Christopher Chance in Fox's action drama Human Target, and Tommy Sullivan in ABC's Body of Proof.

 Early life

 Valley was born in Ogdensburg, New York.
 He is a 1987 graduate from the United States Military Academy in West Point, New York, with a degree in mathematics.

 Career

 Military service

 He served in Berlin, where he played rugby for the U.S. military team, The Berlin Yanks Rugby Football Club.
-Valley saw action in Operation Desert Storm as platoon leader detailed from the 18th Engineer Brigade to the 73rd Engineer Company, 3-2 Air Defense Artillery Battalion, 7th Transportation Group.
+Valley saw action in Operation Desert Storm as platoon commander detailed from the 18th Engineer Brigade to the 73rd Engineer Company, 3-2 Air Defense Artillery Battalion, 7th Transportation Group.

 Acting

 Valley obtained his first role, on The Innocent (1993), while serving in the U.S. Army in Germany.
 He landed the role of "Father Pete" on Another World in 1993.
 He later took over the role of Jack Deveraux on the NBC Daytime soap opera Days of Our Lives from 1994 to 1997.
 In the 2000 romantic comedy The Next Best Thing he portrayed Rupert Everett's on-screen lover.
 In 2003, Valley played Detective Eddie Arlette, an American police officer in London, on the short-lived Keen Eddie.

 He played Brad Chase on Boston Legal, a spinoff of the television series The Practice.
 Valley also appeared on the television series ER as Richard Lockhart, Abby Lockhart's ex-husband.
 In 2008 he appeared on Fringe, as FBI agent John Scott.
 Valley played the lead in Fox's drama Human Target.

 In 2012, Valley joined ABC's Body of Proof as a series regular.
 He played Det.
 Tommy Sullivan, Dana Delany's love interest.
 He also co-starred alongside Delany in her short-lived series Pasadena in 2001.